hapify/hapify/docs/index.md

 ## 3. Edit project models

-At this stage you you have a fresh boilerplate but no data-models in your project, unless you have imported pre-defined models.
+At this stage, you have a fresh boilerplate but no data-models in your project, unless you have imported pre-defined models.
 In order to create or edit the models of your project, run this command to start the local GUI:

 ```bash